 For Amar, Innovation Is The Only Option

-Amar received his Bachelor’s from Amherst College in computer science, completed a Fulbright research grant in machine learning, and received his Master’s in Energy and Infrastructure Engineering from Stanford.
+Amar received his Bachelor’s from Amherst College in Computer Science, completed a Fulbright research grant in machine learning, and received his Master’s in Energy and Infrastructure Engineering from Stanford.

 For ALL: Amar’s Message

 I am a person of faith.
-I believe our faith, values, and wisdom traditions unite us.
+I believe our faith, values, and wisdom traditions unite us. "

 For Amar, It Is Never Too Late To Bring People Together